MA in Spirituality

-The MA in Spirituality: Contemporary Spirituality concentration can be completed entirely online or face-to-face at Loyola's Water Tower Campus or at the beautiful Cuneo Mansion in Vernon Hills.
+The MA in Spirituality: Contemporary Spirituality concentration can be completed entirely online or face-to-face at Loyola's Water Tower Campus.
 Students can also complete the program by taking a combination of on-campus and online courses.

 The MA in Spirituality: Spiritual Direction concentration is an on-campus program offered at Loyola's Water Tower Campus, near the Magnificent Mile in Chicago.

 Whether courses are taken online or on-campus, our curriculum encourages interaction and collaboration, and develops a sense of community among our students, while also offering a great depth of academic content.

 The IPS also regularly offers summer courses in Rome, many of which fulfill requirements for the Spirituality programs.

 Full-time students can complete the thirty-six credit hour program in two years.